Giving your notice of marriage or civil partnership

 Before you can get married or register your civil partnership, you must both give notice in person at your local register office, regardless of where you are holding your ceremony.
-If you live in Leeds you will need to make an appointment, although you will need to have lived here for at least 8 days before you can give your notice.
+If you live in Leeds you will need to make an appointment.

 The Register Office

 Please arrive on time for your appointment as we may not be able to accommodate late arrivals.

 You will need to have lived in Leeds for at least 8 days before you can give notice.